 Just over 2 years ago, the sanctuary which has stood at the corner of Ross and Toronto Streets, virtually unchanged since it was erected in 1957, was deconsecrated as a church on June 25th 2017.
 That was the final service for a congregation that has been in Barrie for more than 150 years.

-The first location of the Elizabeth Street Methodist Church was built in 1865 on Elizabeth Street (now Dunlop Street West) and later burned down in 1872.
-It was rebuilt 2 more times on the same site, the name changing over time to the Central Methodist Church, then finally to Central United Church in 1925.
+The first location of this Methodist Church burned in 1871.
+They rebuilt in 1872 on Elizabeth Street (now Dunlop Street West) and again in 1908 on the same site, the name changing over time to the Central Methodist Church, then finally to Central United Church in 1925.